cs10/ta-guide/README.md

 To check who has a certain role, you can message Alonzo with the following:
 `who has tas role`

+Slack does not show usernames for users by default.
+Usually, you can figure out a user's username just by @ing them, but if you can't find it, you can message Alonzo `show users` and Alonzo will list all users and their usernames.

-*Important*: You will need to be a collaborator on Heroku to update roles on Slack.
+You will need to be a collaborator on Heroku to update roles on Slack.
 An existing collaborator can make you a collaborator to the Alonzo project if needed.

 ## First-Week Prep
 ### Teaching Your First Section